RobertMochnacky/sogo-themes/README.md

 # sogo-themes
 SOGo themes for web mail client used in mailcow dockerized

-Created by mailcow official documentation - https://docs.mailcow.email/manual-guides/SOGo/u_e-sogo/#apply-custom-sogo-themeDark red theme for SOGo web mail client used in mailcow dockerized
+Created by mailcow official documentation - https://docs.mailcow.email/manual-guides/SOGo/u_e-sogo/#apply-custom-sogo-theme

 **How to install**
 -------------------